opportus/object-mapper/README.md

 [Via the map builder API](#via-map-builder-api) presented above, we define the map (adding to it routes) *on the go*.
 There is another way to define the map, preloading its definition.

-While this library is definitely designed with *mapping definition preloading* in mind, it does not provide a way to effectively preload a *map definition* which could be:
+While this library is definitely designed with *map definition preloading* in mind, it does not provide a way to effectively preload a *map definition* which could be:

--   Any type of file commonly used for configuration (XML, YAML, JSON, etc...), defining statically a map.
+-   Any type of file, commonly used for configuration (XML, YAML, JSON, etc...), defining statically a map.
--   Any type of PHP class instance defining dynamically a map.
+-   Any type of PHP subroutine defining dynamically a map.
--   And maybe more...
+-   ...

+So in order to create routes to compose the map of, you can:

+-   Parse your map configuration files, extract from them *source point* and *target point* tokens and inject them as is into the [`MapBuilder::addRoute(string $sourcePointFqn, string $targetPointFqn)`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilderInterface.php) method.
+-   Implement some sort of map generator subroutine making use itself of the `MapBuilder` service.

-Indeed, this solution is designed as a core for higher level systems to integrate it **seamlessly** as an *object mapper* subsystem, hence the [integrations index](#integrations).
-This library delegates *mapping definition preloading* to the higher level system which can make use contextually of its DIC and configuration systems, both required for achieving *mapping definition preloading*.
+Because an *object mapper* has a wide range of different use case contexts, this solution is designed as a minimalist, flexible, and extensible core in order to get **integrated**, **adapted**, and **extended** seamlessly into any of these contexts.
+Therefore, this solution delegates *map definition preloading* to the integrating higher level system which can make use contextually of its own DIC, configuration, and cache systems required for achieving *map definition preloading*.

+[opportus/object-mapper-bundle](https://github.com/opportus/ObjectMapperBundle) is one system integrating this library (into Symfony 4 application context).
+You can refer to it for concrete examples of how to implement *map definition preloading*.

 ### Check point